WendyOlsen/fsgof/README.md

-# fsgof
-FSGOF Source Code
-Instructions for Use:
-How to run the python code for fuzzy set goodness of fit tables and plots.
+**How to run the python code for fuzzy set goodness of fit tables and plots.**
-.Prep.
+..Prep.
 Put the python anaconda programmes onto your c: drive to run, e.g. in a c:\python directory.
-.Prep the file area for your work:  md c:\fsgof  and check it by dir.
-These are run from the command line, or on a MAC or Linux, do it as appropriate.
+..Prep the file area for your work:  md c:\fsgof  and check it by dir.
+These are run from the command line.
+On a MAC or Linux, do this as usual.
-.Command line.
+..Command line.
 The programme we wrote is command-line driven.
 Below you find the format for this single line, with some options.
-You will need to be clear about where the input is coming from, and this director is key.
-That’s where the output should go.
+You will need to specify where the input is coming from, and this directory is key.
+That’s also where most of the output will go.
 The plots will go in the directory from which you run the comments.
-The table of output is called here a doc file, but it is in txt format and can also be called a rtf file if you wish (but not docx nor anything else).
-There is another table of output in csv format:  this is the same file, but translated into csv, and this is the one you name in your command line.
+The table of output is called here a doc file, but it is in txt format.
+..Key output.
+There is another table of output in csv format.
+This is the same as the txt file, but translated into csv.
+This file is the one you name in your command line.
-.Get the cursor in the right area.
-On Windows machines this is done as:  START > COMMAND PROMPT then cd c:\fsgof  using our suggested area.
+..Get the cursor in the right area.
+On Windows machines use:  START > COMMAND PROMPT then cd c:\fsgof using our suggested name.
 If you didn’t yet create this directory, return to PREP stage.
-Suppose I have put the Python Anaconda programmes on a chip, which is F: drive.
+..Example:  Suppose I have put the Python Anaconda programmes on a chip, which is F: drive.
-.run the command like this:
+..Run the command like this:
 C:\fsgof> f:\python.exe CDsuff.py c:\data\****.csv 4 > op4.doc
 The command options are as follows:
-Python  inputfilename  Ychoice “>” [that means output the text file to] textfileoutputfilename Thus another option is:
+Python  inputfilename  Ychoice “>” [that means output the text file to] textfileoutputfilename
+Thus another option is:

 C:\fsgof>  python.exe CDsuff.py c:\fsgof\inputIndia.csv 1 > outputforY1India.doc
 NOTES:
 # Contact developers John Mcloughlin and Wendy Olsen of the
 # Unversity of Manchester via the Facebook Group: